 - Think about our household and those everyday, practical things.
 Does our home have a lawn that needs mowing, a dog that needs walking, or have we got other children that you could babysit or take out for an afternoon?
 If there’s any chance you can help please do!

 - Food!
 We know nutrition is important and all that, but going to the supermarket or even thinking about cooking dinner isn’t high on our priority list.
 Coming home to some easy heat and eat type meals will probably save us from living on chocolate bars, takeaways, or whatever we can throw together from the freezer.
 If you know of a few people that are all wanting to help then consider setting up a meal train to spread it out over a several weeks (or months for those families facing a longer NICU stay).
 Baking or snacks that we can take with us to the hospital each day are amazing too and will remind us to take a break and eat.

 - Travel can be a huge problem and it gets ridiculously expensive.
-Depending on the hospital there may be a few NICU carparks or a pass allowing parents to get discounted or free parking, but more than likely we’re going to spend a small fortune on petrol and parking during our stay.
+Depending on the hospital there may be a few NICU carparks or a pass allowing parents to get discounted or free parking, but more than likely we’re going to spend a small fortune on travel.
+Up here at Auckland Hospital/Starship, a full days' parking is $19, and then there's petrol on top!
 If you have time during the day then perhaps offer to drop us off to the hospital, this is especially helpful for the c-section mums because we’re usually not allowed to drive for about 6 weeks.